AtomMaterialUI/material-theme-docs/docs/what-s-new.md

 ---

+# What's new in Material Theme UI v6.9.0

+### Features
+- Make **External Themes** as a dynamic extension point
+- Increase the number of windows/popups that are under an **overlay**:
+  - Recent Files
+  - Quick Switchers
+  - Branch Chooser``
+  - and others

+### Fixes
+- Fix issue where checkboxes were invisible
+- Fix issue where local history information was unreadable

+### Other
+- More and more classes converted to Kotlin

+---

 # What's new in Material Theme UI v6.8.2

 Yet another bug-fix release, alongside small features and an overgoing refactor.